Why stacking 7 tools costs more than an integrated solution

 - Support and troubleshooting

-- Time spent consolidating data for reporting
+- Time to consolidate data for reporting

 - Administrative maintenance: 8h/month × €70/h × 12 = €6,720

-- Continuous training and onboarding: ~€8,000/year
+- Ongoing training and onboarding: ~€8,000/year

 - Total: approximately €15,000/year

-4. Opportunity costs (the hardest to quantify)
+4. Opportunity costs (the most difficult to quantify)

-- Manual vs. automated reporting : time spent
+- Manual vs. automated reporting: time spent

-- Delayed decisions : missed opportunities
+- Delayed decisions: missed opportunities

-- Clients lost due to lack of reactivity
+- Customers lost through lack of responsiveness

-The final calculation that makes you think
+The sobering final calculation

-- Licenses (with waste) : €85,000
+- Licenses (with wastage): €85,000

-- Lost productivity (1h/day) : €154,000
+- Lost productivity (1h/day): €154,000

-- Maintenance and training : €15,000
+- Maintenance and training: €15,000

-- Opportunity costs (conservative) : €30,000
+- Opportunity costs (conservative): €30,000

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-TOTAL COST : €284,000/year
+TOTAL COST: €284,000/year

-- Productivity gain (75% of 154k) : €115,000
+- Productivity gain (75% of 154k): €115,000

-- Maintenance savings (70%) : €10,000
+- Maintenance savings (70%): €10,000

-- Improved reactivity : opportunities seized
+- Better responsiveness: opportunities seized

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-NET SAVINGS : ~€209,000/year
+NET SAVINGS: ~€209,000/year

-You read that right: for a 20-person agency, the difference can exceed €200,000 per year.
+You read that right: for a 20-strong agency, the difference can amount to over €200,000 a year.

 Harold Gardas, CEO Köm Média

-The integrated solution: an ROI calculated in weeks
+The integrated solution: ROI calculated in weeks

 Immediate benefits